moj-analytical-services/user-guidance/source/documentation/tools/bedrock/index.md

 ## AWS Bedrock Cross-Region Inference

-When you request access to AWS Bedrock ([here](https://github.com/ministryofjustice/data-platform-support/issues/new/choose)), Cross-Region Inference is granted to your user permissions by default.
+When you enable access to AWS Bedrock Cross-Region Inference is granted to your user permissions by default.

 Only a subset of Bedrock’s models are available for cross-region inference.